craigrmc/alignment/essay.md

 ## 7 Future

 ### 7A Prepare

-* Digitize the family archive
-* Offline Backups (e.g. HDDs)
-* Save cash and buy land
-* Do NOT build a doomsday bunker
-* Write down your thoughts
-    * Write a book even
-* Stay Healthy
-    * Sleep - Diet - Exercise
-    * Don't Drink Alcohol
-    * Don't Smoke Cigarettes
-    * Don't do drugs
-    * Don't eat junk food
-* Be Risk Adverse
-* The internet will soon be the wild west
-    * Beef up cybersecurity
-    * Use MFA everywhere
-    * Use unique generated passwords everywhere
-    * Try to use passkeys if possible
-    * Separate your devices
-        * Keep Home and Work separate
-        * Keep Game devices separate
-        * Move from Windows to Chromebook or macOS

 There are things to do to prepare for the AI future and there is not much time to do it.
 Things will start to accelerate faster and faster.
 It's still at human speed for now, but soon at AI speed.
 Everything will be crazy and confusing as Connor Leahy would say.
 The internet will be the wild west, unsafe.
 Away from the computer screen everything will look calm and normal.
 All the action will happen on the internet or local computer systems.